Super-Ingenuity (SPI)

 Q5: What is the typical lead time for aerospace 3D-printed prototypes?

-Prototype delivery can be achieved within 7–10 working days, depending on complexity and quantity.
+Prototype delivery can often be achieved within 7–10 working days, depending on complexity and volume.
 This is significantly faster than conventional machining, which may take 3–4 weeks for similar components.

 Q6: How much cost reduction can aerospace companies expect from 3D printing?